dkandalov/dkandalov.github.io/_posts/2020-07-30-hello-http4k.md

 This is a quick intro into [http4k] — a Kotlin library for writing HTTP servers and clients.
-Unlike many other libraries and frameworks with (over)complicated core abstractions and workflows, http4k uses few simple concepts which encourage good design and testability.
+Unlike many other libraries and frameworks with (over)complicated core abstractions and workflows, http4k uses a few simple concepts which encourage good design and testability.

 The examples below are based on the "[Live coding: Server as a function with http4k]" talk I've been doing earlier this year.